Instructional Leadership Network

 Finance Advisory Council

 The Finance Advisory Council is organized as a forum for sharing information and providing guidance in the area of school finance.
 Chaired by the Region One Deputy Director, the Council is comprised of heads of finance of all Region One area school districts.
 The council meets monthly to discuss pertinent agenda items related to the improvement of financial operations.
 Speakers are brought in for the professional development of the Finance Advisory Council members.
 Networking and sharing of best practices by the school district representatives are also accommodated through the monthly meetings.
-The center has partnered with Moak Casey & Associates for financial consulting services and monthly updates to legislative of finance issues.
+The center has partnered with Moak Casey & Associates for financial consulting services and monthly updates on legislative school finance issues.

 Contact: Rumalda Ruiz (956) 984-6290